auxesis/cucumber-nagios/README.md

     $ git add .
     $ git commit -m 'created cucumber-nagios project'

-To get up and running with bzr:

-    $ bzr init
-    $ bzr add
-    $ bzr commit -m 'created cucumber-nagios project'

-`.bzrignore` and `.gitignores` are created when you generate a project.
+`.gitignore` is created when you generate a project.

 Testing
 -------